diego589/Mini-AB-Filament-Sensor/README.md

 ## BOM If you only want a sensor before the gears:
 - 1x Digital hall sensor
-- 1x ball bearings
+- 1x ball bearing
-- 2x Round Neodymium Magnets
+- 2x Magnets
-- 10k ohm resistor
+- 1x resistor
 - Thin wires

 ## BOM If you only want a sensor before the gears:
 - 1x Digital hall sensor
 - 6x ball bearings
-- 2x Round Neodymium Magnets
+- 2x Magnets
-- 10k ohm resistor
+- 1x resistor
 - Thin wires

 ## Tools needed